 Malware and antivirus scan

-ZoneAlarm offers a comprehensive suite of scanning options, ranging from manual to scheduled scans.
-This feature set lets you decide when and how to secure your device.
-The user interface is well-designed, ensuring easy navigation, whether running quick scans or full, in-depth analyses.
+ZoneAlarm offers a couple of scanning options, ranging from manual to scheduled scans, so you can decide when and how to review your device.

 Phishing protection